burkhard-morgenstern/Slope-SpaM/README.md

-In case of bugs or unexpected errors don't hesitate to send me a mail: sohpie.roehling@stud.uni-goettingen.de)
+In case of bugs or unexpected errors don't hesitate to send me a mail: sophie.roehling@stud.uni-goettingen.de